 HANCOCK COUNTY, Ind. – A Hancock County woman is facing charges for one of the worst cases of animal cruelty officials say they have had in years.

-“The animal was very malournished.
-Some of the bones and joints were pertruding from the body of the animal” said Hancock County Prosecutor Brent Eaton.
+“The animal was very malnourished.
+Some of the bones and joints were protruding from the body of the animal,” said Hancock County Prosecutor Brent Eaton.

 Police arrested Norita Sample this week after investigators found a small dog in horrible condition.

 “The animal appeared to be sick and weak,” said Proseuctor Eaton.